-The Office of Career and Professional Development offers and/or promotes a range of opportunities for students interested in pursuing a public interest path, including: individual counseling, mock interviews, on-campus spring externship fair, the CUA Judicial Internship Program, the Equal Justice Works Conference and Career Fair, postgraduate fellowship counseling, and programming covering topics such as public interest/service careers, funding for summer public interest work and fellowships.
+The Office of Career and Professional Development promotes a range of opportunities for students interested in pursuing a public interest path, including: individual counseling, mock interviews, career fairs, postgraduate fellowship counseling, and programming covering topics such as public interest/service careers, funding for summer public interest work, and fellowships.

 Chapman University Dale E. Fowler School of Law has a designated Public Interest Career Counselor who counsels students regarding careers in public interest and public service and provides information and programming to encourage all students to explore public interest careers and to incorporate pro bono work as a part of the law school experience.
 Fowler Law also has two other full-time career counselors qualified to discuss public interest resources with students.